CuriousOne23/WhenMathPrays/thought_simulator/requirements_20/system_playground/design/papers/ts_theory/ts_meaning_theory.md

 M_t = \mathrm{Replay}(M_t)
 $$

-Replay determinism is achievable only because meaning is represented in canonical form, the attributes are treated as bounded state variables, and the transitions are deterministic.
-This requirement is one of the strongest forces shaping the theory of meaning adopted by TS.
+Replay determinism is achievable only because meaning is represented in canonical form, attributes are bounded state variables, and transitions are deterministic.

+This requirement is one of the strongest forces shaping TS’s meaning theory.

 ---

-# **9. Meaning Routing**
+# **10. Meaning Routing**

 Meaning determines routing through the TP layers.

 Routing tables and decision rules may be extended when new invariants, new TP layers, or new cognitive constraints are introduced.

 Routing remains a meaning-driven, deterministic mechanism.

 ---

-# **10. Meaning Theory and Laptop-Scale Cognition**
+# **11. Meaning Theory and Laptop-Scale Cognition**

 TS is designed to run on a common laptop.
 This is feasible because:

 - meaning is decomposed into a bounded set of invariants
 - canonicalization is deterministic
-- replay is guaranteed by construction
+- replay is guaranteed
 - continuity and identity are explicitly enforced

-The same architectural choices that produce determinism and identity continuity are also what keep the computational footprint within laptop-scale limits.
 Without the invariant + canonicalization approach, the system would be forced toward the resource profile of large embedding-based models.

 ---

-# **11. Relationship to Historical Work**
+# **12. Relationship to Historical Work**

-TS draws on earlier ideas from cognitive science and AI, including schemas, frames, scripts, situation models, dialogue-state tracking, semantic networks, and aspects of transformer-based representations.
+TS draws on earlier ideas from cognitive science and AI, including:

+- schemas
+- frames
+- scripts
+- situation models
+- dialogue-state tracking
+- semantic networks
+- transformer-based representations

-What is distinctive is the integration of the following elements into a single architecture:
+What is distinctive is the integration of:

 - an explicit raw → canonical boundary
 - invariant attributes treated as state variables